Top 10 Masters of Architecture Programs in the US

 The National Architectural Accrediting Board (NAAB) is the agency that evaluates architecture degree programs across the US and ensures these programs adequately prepare students to enter the field of architecture.

-For programs to get accredited, programs have to go through a continuous review process that ensures its quality and the readiness of its students.
+For programs to become accredited, they must go through a continuous review process that ensures quality education and student readiness.

 The accrediting process goes through a cycle of the following: